Accelerated Learning with Linear Temporal Logic using Differentiable Simulation: Introduction

 Recently, researchers have explored specifying RL objectives using formal languages, which explicitly and unambiguously express trajectory-based task requirements, including safety and liveness properties.
-Among these, linear temporal logic (LTL) has gained particular popularity \cite{hahn2019, bozkurt2020ldbaMDP, bozkurt2021rabinSG, bozkurt2021secure, bozkurt2021lexicographic, bozkurt2024optimalSG, li2019formal-20d, cai2021modular-dfb, cai2021reinforcement-2ed, icarte2022reward-846, kantaros2022accelerated-bab, voloshin2022policy-2b2, yang2022intractability-433, cai2023safe-dc7, hasanbeig2023certified-b1c, cai2023overcoming-3cc, cui2023security-aware-0c2, voloshin2023eventual-832, shao2023sample-8aa, tian2023reinforcement-f10, verginis2024joint-d64, le2024reinforcement-0af, perez2024pac-c2c} due the automaton-based memory it offers, which ensures history-independence and makes it especially suitable for long-horizon tasks unlike other languages such as signal temporal logic (STL).
-Specifying desired properties in LTL inherently prevents mismatches between the intended behavior and the behavior learned through reward maximization--one of the most well-known safety challenges in AI \cite{amodei2016concrete}.
+Among these, linear temporal logic (LTL) has gained particular popularity (e.g. \cite{hahn2019, bozkurt2020ldbaMDP, icarte2022reward-846, hasanbeig2023certified-b1c}) due to the automaton-based memory it offers, which ensures history-independence and makes it especially suitable for long-horizon tasks, unlike other languages such as signal temporal logic (STL).
+Specifying desired properties in LTL inherently prevents mismatches between the intended behavior and the behavior learned through reward maximization--one of the most well-known safety challenges in AI \citep{amodei2016concrete}.
 Although these methods are proven to define the correct RL objectives, the sparse logical rewards make learning extremely difficult, as obtaining a nonzero reward often requires significant exploration.
-Denser LTL-based rewards provided through heuristics might accelerate learning \cite{kantaros2022accelerated-bab}; however, if not carefully designed, they can compromise the correctness of the objective and misguide exploration depending on the environment, ultimately reducing learning efficiency.
-In this work, we address the challenges of scalable learning with correct objectives for long-horizon learning tasks.
-We adopt LTL as the specification language, leveraging the intuitive high level language and the automaton-based memory it provides.
-Unlike prior methods, our approach harnesses gradients from differentiable simulators to facilitate efficient learning directly from LTL specifications while preserving the correctness of the objectives.
-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose, to the best of our knowledge, the first approach that accelerates learning from LTL specifications using differentiable simulators.
-Our approach effectively mitigates the inherent issue of the sparse rewards without sacrificing the expressiveness and correctness that LTL provides. \item We introduce soft labeling techniques for continuous environments that yield probabilistic $\varepsilon$-actions and transitions within the automata derived from LTL, which ensures the differentiability of rewards and states with respect to actions. \item Through a serious of experiments, we demonstrate that our approach enables successful learning from LTL specifications in robotic systems, whereas traditional non-differentiable approaches fail to achieve feasible learning. \end{itemize}
+Denser LTL-based rewards provided through heuristics might accelerate learning \citep{kantaros2022accelerated-bab}; however, if not carefully designed, they can compromise the correctness of the objective and misguide exploration depending on the environment, ultimately reducing learning efficiency.